-UAE is an exciting environment for tourists and the ideal environment for entrepreneurs and businesses.
+UAE is an exciting tourist environment and ideal for entrepreneurs and businesses.
 As a result, it is a leading global tourist destination and a growing international economy.
-The United Arab Emirates has one of the most liberal trade regimes in the Middle East, which provides a strong incentive and is a powerful catalyst for growth and development in the region.
+Additionally, the United Arab Emirates has one of the most liberal trade regimes in the Middle East, which provides a strong incentive and is a powerful catalyst for growth and development in the region.

 The government aims to establish UAE as the top destination for business people and international companies alike.
 The objective is pursued by a strong focus on international meetings, exhibitions, and conferences to improve the country's reputation as an excellent location for investment opportunities and growth.

 UAE is the most popular country in the Middle East and Africa for the regional headquarters of Fortune 500 companies.
 According to The Economist, more than 80% of Fortune 500 companies have established a presence in UAE.

 In the fall of 2021, Dubai is set to host several landmark events, including the marquee Expo 2020, which is expected to attract record-breaking business growth, participation, and attendance.
 Commencing on 1st October 2021, the event will be the largest in the Arab world and is set to welcome participants from over 190 countries.